 Peloton bike calibration

 Someone suggested I re-calibrate the Peloton bike to get the resistance levels back to where they should be.
 Turns out a calibration kit came with my bike when I bought it in 2016 so I could troubleshoot any calibrations problems on my own.
-In addition, there is this YouTube video you can watch that explains how you calibrate a Peloton bike.
+I made a video, below, on how to calibrate your cycle.

 Be forewarned, however.
 Calibrating isn’t a perfect science, and I’ll admit that after three tries, I mistakenly calibrated my bike to an easier-than-normal setting.
 Then I took an FTP test with the new, easier calibration, and now my power zones are crazy high.